alaixgg/alaixgg/README.md

 🧠 Additionally, I have pursued self-directed studies in FullStack development, JavaScript Development, and Artificial Intelligence with Python.

-♾️ Furthermore, I possess knowledge in Arduino and ESP, programming and sensor integration.

 📈 In the realm of data science, I excel in data manipulation and visualization, leveraging tools such as Tableau to derive meaningful insights.